plasmatech8/petite-router/README.md

 - `:param` wildcard attached to parameter (e.g. `/:param` -> `/foo` -> `foo`)
 - `:param(*)` recursive wildcard attached to parameter (e.g. `/:param(*)` -> `/foo/bar/baz` -> `foo/bar/baz`)

-#### r-title Directive
+#### `r-title` Directive

-Sets the document title.

-> [!NOTE]
-> If no `r-title` attribute exists for any matching `r-path` route,
-> the document title will revert to the original page title from when the router was mounted.
+Sets the document title dynamically based on the route.

+If titles for multiple routes are active, it will use the last title of the last active route in document order.

 ### HTML Injection

 Fetch and inject HTML content from URLs using the `r-html` directive.

+The `r-status` attribute will be added to describe the status of the fetch & injection.

 ```html
 <div r-html="/content.html">Loading...</div>